login

 All examples in this Bongard Problem feature arced line segments connected at endpoints; these segments do not cross across one another and they are nowhere vertical; they never double back over themselves in the horizontal direction.

-Furthermore, in each example, there is a single leftmost point and a single rightmost point, and every segment is part of a chain bridging between them.
-So, there is a topmost total chain of segments and bottommost total chain of segments.
+Furthermore, in each example, there is a single leftmost point and a single rightmost point, and every segment is part of a path bridging between them.
+So, there is a topmost total path of segments and bottommost total chain of segments.

 Any picture on the left can be turned into a subdivided rectangle by the process of expanding points into vertical lines.